-Refill distilled water to maintain the electrolyte level to the specified height after finished equalizing charge, because electrolyte is lost through decomposition during charge and also through natural evaporation.
+Refill distilled water to maintain the electrolyte level to the specified height before starting equalizing charge, because electrolyte is lost through decomposition during charge and also through natural evaporation.
 It is unnecessary to refill dilute sulfuric acid into the battery except the case of losing electrolyte by running over.

-- ▲ Periodically inspect the electrolyte level and replenish it up to normal, if necessary.
-In case the electrolyte level is above the normal, it can be overflew and cause the battery and machine damage. - 4) KEEP THE BATTERY CLEAN Keep the battery, in particular the upper surface, clean and dry and keep the filler plugs tightly screwed.
+4) KEEP THE BATTERY CLEAN

+Keep the battery, in particular the upper surface, clean and dry and keep the filler plugs tightly screwed.

-19. NEW MACHINE OILS
+19. NEW TRUCK OILS